marcobrioschi/litteral-code-map-generator/README.md

 * targetName => name of the box that'll be connected
 * description => description of the connection

+### @LiterateMapBlock()

+The directive @LiterateMapBlock adds a new code block to the current box and use the method name as a title of the block.

 ## Languages

 ### Java